-Ready in 30 minutes, plus cooling time.
+This cake does not require creaming of butter and sugar and is simple to assemble.
 My sister-in-law, who does not like fruitcake, ate a whole cake in two weeks, and yes, she looks like a model.
 Using high-grade flour is important so the fruit doesn't sink to the bottom.

 - Line a deep 23cm round or square tin with three layers of paper, bringing paper 5cm above the edge of the pan or, if you have a wooden cake box, simply line with baking paper.

 - Into a large pot, place the dried fruit, butter, sugar, brandy or orange juice and cold tea or water.